jayfoss/ASLAN/typescript/README.md

 myStream.on('end', () => {
   parser.close(); //Close the parser.
-Important to finalize the parsing process otherwise the result will be incomplete. console.log(parser.getResult()); //Will print the final JS representation of the parsed ASLAN string });
+Important to finalize the parsing process otherwise the result will be incomplete. console.log(parser.getResult()); //Will print the final JS representation of the parsed ASLAN string (or the latest ASLAN object when using multi-ASLAN strings) console.log(parser.getResults()); //Will print the final JS representation of the parsed ASLAN string, as a multi-ASLAN array
+});
 ```